Martos/CampaignEnhanced-COD5/README.md

 # Call Of Duty: World At War Campaign Enhanced

-Campaign Enhanced is a campaign modificator for call of duty world at war aiming to extend feature of an existing campaign experience with new funzionality making a new gameplay experience
+Campaign Enhanced is a campaign modificator for call of duty world at war aiming to extend feature of an existing campaign experience with new funzionality, making a new gameplay experience

 ## Features